derekburgess/jaws/README.md

 ### Working with Neo4j

-The tool does not seek to replace the neo4j management, in theory any graph database could be swapped in, replacing the cypher queries as needed.
-My testing leaned on the DBMS application provided at https://neo4j.com/product/developer-tools/
+The tool does not seek to replace the database management, in theory any graph database could be swapped in, replacing the cypher queries as needed.
+My testing leaned on the DBMS application provided at https://neo4j.com/product/developer-tools/, but see `Neo4j Docker Container` above to skip the developer tools.

-The DBMS application is straight forward and on local systems should work out of the box with the scripts.

 From within the DBMS application you can also access the `Graph Apps` sub menu and the `Neo4j Browser`.
 From within the browser you can:
 - View the network graph by clicking on any of the node labels.